GIMP: Image editing

-There are many tools that can be used for editing images in GIMP.
-The more common tools include a paint brush, pencil, airbrush, eraser and ink tools used to create new or blended pixels.
+GIMP has many tools for editing images.
+Common tools include a paint brush, pencil, airbrush, eraser and ink tools used to create new or blended pixels.
 The Bucket Fill tool can be used to fill a selection with a color or pattern.
 The Blend tool can be used to fill a selection with a color gradient.
-These color transitions can be applied to large regions or smaller custom path selections.
+Color transitions can be applied to large regions or using custom paths to affect smaller areas.

-GIMP also provides "smart" tools that use a more complex algorithm to do things that otherwise would be time-consuming or impossible.
-These include:
+GIMP also provides sophisticated tools.
+These tools perform complex operations.
+Including: